BhushanKolhe1920/project_Automated_Circuit_To_VLSI_Layout/README.md

  ### MAGIC Layout

- Checkpoint 3 : To make sure MAGIC is installed make a file of magic using `magic checkpoint3.mag` If MAGIC with blank project is opened then MAGIC is installed.
+ Checkpoint 3 :

+ To make sure MAGIC is installed make a file of magic using `magic checkpoint3.mag` If MAGIC with blank project is opened then MAGIC is installed.

+ To make sure klayout is installed give command ` klayout -h `

  i.
 AND2X1 : I have used AND2X1 Sspice netlist & cell to generate layout of AND2X1.